atiyeh2016/Speech-Recognition/README.md

 # Speech-Recognition
-The aim is to implement the speech recognistion task with an end-to-end model using the voxforge dataset.
+The aim is to implement the speech recognition task with an end-to-end model using the Voxforge dataset.
-This is done by a transformer nertwrok.
-In these networks the recurrence layers is removed and feedforward layers and a new attension model is used.
+This is done by the transformer nertwrok.
+In these networks, the recurrence layers are removed and feedforward layers and an attention model are used.

 First, the data is preproceed using the spectrogram.
 The implemented transformer network modules are as follow:
   &emsp;❖ Input Embedding
   &emsp;❖ Positional Encoding
   &emsp;❖ Encoder